 - Promega's Biomath Calculators

-- Primer resuspension calculator
+- Primer resuspension calculator (sign-in required.)

 - DailyCalcs Science Calculator app for iPhone

 These links can help you find experimental and/or validation data on molecular biology tools.

 - Addgene Data Hub: A data repository for validation data on Addgene/CLOVER viral vectors.

 - Caspedia: A data repository for Cas enzymes.